weihan7742/Dinosaur-Game-Application/src/edu/monash/fit2099/Notes.md

 1. EcoPoint feature
 - [] FeedingAction is dependent on Hay and Fruit unnecessary.
 Try to think of better method.
+    - type of food in FeedingAction are compared by checking if it is the same object (will cause problem later)

 2. Buying items feature